btf-org/flank-docs/docs/index.md

 ![ASCII](assets/flank-ascii-text-black.png#only-light)
 ![ASCII](assets/flank-ascii-text.png#only-dark)

-Flank is a simple way for engineers to safely expose SPROCs/API endpoints to non-engineers.
+Flank is a simple way for engineers to safely expose SPROCs/APIs to non-engineers.
 It's like a barebones Retool, or Postman with guardrails, or SwaggerUI on steroids.

 <!-- - [Quickstart](quickstarts/jupyter-fastapi.md)  -->
 - [How Does It Work?](how-does-it-work.md)